PeggyJV/steward/README.md

 # Steward

-Steward is an application intended for developers and validators in the Sommelier network.

-It can run as a server in the Sommelier protocol or in test mode to directly interact with Ethereum contracts.

-It integrates the full functionality of [Gorc](https://github.com/PeggyJV/gravity-bridge/tree/main/orchestrator/gorc) for operating the [Gravity bridge](https://github.com/PeggyJV/gravity-bridge), connecting Ethereum and Cosmos chains.
+Steward is a key piece of the Sommelier system.
+It is a side-car process that connects the Sommelier chain to the outside world.
+It provides an API for Strategy Providers to rebalance Cellars through the Sommelier validator set based on off-chain calculations.
+Additionally, it subsumes the functionality of gorc for managing the [Gravity bridge Orchestrator](https://github.com/PeggyJV/gravity-bridge/tree/main/orchestrator), and provides developer tools and features for developing and testing Cellars.

 Steward is built with the [Abscissa](https://github.com/iqlusioninc/abscissa) app micro-framework.

-Please also see the [Steward Docs](docs/).
+Please refer to the [Steward Docs](docs/) for setup instructions.

 ## Steward use case